ksjh/LEDneon/README.md

 - [`graphics/`](graphics/): contains an example BCDC logo vectorized from the [bigclive.com](http://bigclive.com/merch.htm) website

 ## Caveats
-- The fames to not contain holes for the wires.
+- The frames to not contain holes for the wires.
 Yon need to add them yourself.
 - I have not printed a single one of these frames so far.
 Therefore, I cannot guarantee that they work as expected.

 ## Disclaimer